 Prerequisites: PSY 100 or One philosophy course.
 Offered: Occasionally.
 Special Notes: Carries crosscredit in psychology.

-PHI 320 • Ethics: Theory and Practice 3 Credits An advanced sutdy of principle ethical theories and their application to relevant problems concerning the individual and society.
+PHI 320 • Advanced Topics in Ethics 3 Credits An advanced study of principle ethical theories and their application to relevant problems concerning the individual and society.
 Readings in classical and contemporary sources focus on questions such as the nature of justice, the common good, and the moral responsibilities of citizens.

 Prerequisites: Two philosophy courses or Consent of instructor.
 Offered: Spring.

-PHI 335K • Environmental Ethics 3 Credits

-Examines the intersection of science, society,

-and technology as it pertains to issues in

-environmental ethics.
-Moves from theory-

-considering science, society, and technology

-philosophically-to application by concluding

-with a major research project on an applied issue

-in environmental ethics involving scientific data

-and technological choice.
+Special Notes: Carries cross credit in political science.

+PHI 335K • Environmental Ethics 3 Credits Examines the intersection of science, society, and technology as it pertains to issues in environmental ethics.
+Moves from theory-considering science, society, and technology philosophically-to application by concluding with a major research project on an applied issue in environmental ethics involving scientific data and technological choice.